bipin-a/aidi-1100/Assignment2.md

 ### Regression and Prediction

 18. **Fit Regression Models**:
-   - Fit both linear and logistic regression model on univariate data without splitting data.
+   - Fit OLS Linear Regression Model, Lasso Regression and Ridge Regression on univariate data without splitting data.
+3 Models with 3 predictions
    - Forecast the next `15` days of total amounts.
+   - Forecast the training data too.
    - Set the predictions as new columns in `time_series`.
 Don't lose the `date` column.

 19. **Prediction Plot**: